dfox/graybox-testing.org/tests/index.md

 The front end and back end tests will often need to coordinate with one another.
-In this example, the backend test will need to assert the presence of a note on the server, and test that its name and content are correct.
+In this example, the backend test will need to assert the presence of a note on the server and that its name and content are correct.
 Therefore it makes sense to have that information available to both tests to reduce duplication and brittleness.

 Test data is simply a set of [JSON](http://json.org) files which are exposed by the test backend and are available in the Nightwatch test